mazzalab/NetMD/docs/source/quickstart_example.rst

    :width: 30%
    :align: right

-We present a practical example to demonstrates NetMD's workflow, from launch to result visualization,
+We present a practical example to demonstrates NetMD's workflow, from start to finish, using a real-world dataset.

 The study involves the conformational transition of the **GLUT1** protein from the `outward-open` to the `inward-open` state a process closely linked to the glucose transport pathway.
 Here, we characterized the conformational transition of the **R333Q** ("Arg333Gln") mutant GLUT1, starting from outward-open conformations with glucose bound in its pocket, obtained through multiple Supervised Molecular Dynamics (SuMD [|SuMD_ref|]) simulations.